duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 layout: post
 title: "Creating a SQL-Only Extension for Excel-Style Pivoting in DuckDB"
 author: "Alex Monahan"
-excerpt: "Easily create sharable extensions using only SQL MACROs that can apply to any table and any columns.
+excerpt: "Easily create sharable extensions using only SQL macros that can apply to any table and any columns.
 We demonstrate the power of this capability with the pivot_table extension that provides Excel-style pivoting."
 ---